GuccioGucci/yoke/README.md

 This will prepare a local task definition, starting from a template (expected to be `task-definition.json.tmpl`), apply the proper template substitutions (using given `values-dev.yaml` file as source), create a new revision for the task definition (starting from the local one, just created), and finally force a new deployment.
 Once done, newly created task definition will be the *current* one.

-Both task definition template (`task-definition.json.tmpl`) and values file (`values-dev.yaml` in the example) are expected to be found in a working directory (default to `deployment`, set to `test/samples/hello-world/deployment` in the example).
+Both task definition template (`task-definition.json.tmpl`) and values file (`values-dev.yaml` in the example) are expected to be found in the working directory (default to `deployment`, set to `test/samples/hello-world/deployment` in the example).
 Relying on the default, it would be:
 ```
 deployment/
 ├── task-definition.json.tmpl